Waleedmz10/Waleedmz10.github.io/_posts/2026-04-16-Root-on-Wheels-Hacking-a-Connected-Dashcam.md

 To demonstrate impact, I wrote a short shell script, saved it to the SD card under the magic filename, and put the card back in the dashcam.
 On the next boot, the main process executed the script as root with zero user interaction.

-The payload is deliberately simple: wait for the device to finish initializing, grab the most recent snapshot it has captured, and send it to a Discord channel I control via a webhook
+The payload is deliberately simple: wait for the device to finish initializing, grab the most recent snapshot it has captured, and send it to a Discord channel I control via a webhook.

 <img width="1296" height="783" alt="POC" src="https://github.com/user-attachments/assets/293a36e1-0182-42d3-8ee2-da7dbdc521ff" />